-If you are hiring a company to manage lake vegetation, the company must be a permitted lake service provider (LSP) and have training in AIS.
+If you are hiring a company to manage lake vegetation or other AIS, the company must be a permitted lake service provider (LSP) and have training in AIS.
 A list of permitted LSPs can be found on the MN DNR website.

 Activities NOT Allowed